iffy/generalconference/data/eng/1994-04/001-to-be-healed/text.md

 the Lord to inspire them to act.
 Then "the power of God was upon Alma and Amulek, and they rose."
-Alma cried, "Give us strength _according to our faith which is in Christ, even unto deliverance._ And they broke the cords with which they were bound."
-[7]  The earth shook; the prison walls were rent.
+Alma cried, "Give us strength _according to our faith which is in Christ, even unto deliverance._ And they broke the cords with which they were bound."[7]
+The earth shook; the prison walls were rent.
 All who smote Alma and Amulek were slain, and they were freed.
-On another occasion Alma prayed, "O Lord ... , have mercy on this man, and heal him _according to his faith which is in Christ."_ [8]
+On another occasion Alma prayed, "O Lord ..., have mercy on this man, and heal him _according to his faith which is in Christ."_[8]

 These two examples give the essential key to healing.
 The Lord will give relief with divine power when you seek deliverance in humility and _faith in